faizan47/remix-multilingual-slugs/README.md

 # Multilingual Content with Dynamic Slugs in Remix Run

 This repository demonstrates how to handle **multilingual content** in [Remix Run](https://remix.run/), where the final URL changes based on the language (e.g., `/en/about`, `/fr/a-propos`, `/nl/over-ons`), while reusing the same component for each page across all languages.
-This is one of the simplest methods for building a multilingual Remix Run website.
+This is one of the most simple method for building a multilingual Remix Run website.

 ## Why Use This Approach?